Bulk HPMC Supplier | Hydroxypropyl Methyl Cellulose for Food, Pharma & Construction

 Viscosity Control

-HPMC is available across an exceptionally wide viscosity range — from as low as 3 mPa·s to in excess of 200,000 mPa·s (measured as a 2% aqueous solution at 20°C).
-This range allows formulators to dial in precise rheological behavior: low-viscosity grades for sprayable coatings and eye drops; medium grades for tablet coatings and beverage stabilization; high-viscosity grades for construction mortars, sustained-release matrices, and heavy-bodied gels.
+It is available across an exceptionally wide viscosity range — from as low as 3 mPa·s to in excess of 200,000 mPa·s (measured as a 2% aqueous solution at 20°C).
+This range allows formulators to dial in precise rheological behavior: low-viscosity grades for sprayable coatings and eye drops; medium grades for tablet coatings and beverage stabilization.What is more, high-viscosity grades for construction mortars, sustained-release matrices, and heavy-bodied gels.

-Critically, HPMC solutions exhibit pseudoplastic (shear-thinning) behavior — viscosity decreases under shear stress during mixing, pumping, or application, then recovers immediately upon rest.
-This property is essential for construction applications where workability during application and structural rigidity at rest are simultaneously required, and equally important in pharmaceutical suspensions that must flow through filling equipment yet maintain stability in the bottle.
+Hydroxypropyl Methyl Cellulose (HPMC) solutions show pseudoplastic behavior.
+Their viscosity decreases during mixing, pumping, or application.
+However, viscosity quickly recovers when the system returns to rest.
+This property is essential for construction applications where workability during application and structural rigidity at rest are simultaneously required.Also it makes equally important in pharmaceutical suspensions that must flow through filling equipment yet maintain stability in the bottle.

 Thermal Gelation Behavior

 HPMC’s most distinctive property is its thermoreversible sol-gel transition.
-At room temperature, HPMC dissolves to form a stable, viscous liquid.
-Upon heating above a critical gelation temperature — typically in the range of 50–90°C depending on grade, concentration, and the presence of electrolytes or co-solutes — the solution undergoes a phase transition and forms a firm, cohesive gel.
-Upon cooling, the gel reverts fully to solution.
+At room temperature, Hydroxypropyl Methyl Cellulose (HPMC) dissolves to form a stable, viscous liquid.
+When heated above its gelation temperature, HPMC forms a firm and cohesive gel.
+The gelation temperature usually ranges from 50–90°C depending on grade, concentration, and formulation conditions.

 Film Formation